gcanales75/demo-kms/README.md

     Is this your decrypted password? -> mySuperSecretPasswd
     ```

-    > This command passes the `user` argument as a variable in the decrypt python script run.
-The script first retrieves the encrypted password from the DynamoDB table with a `GetItem` action, passing the `user` number as *Partition key*, decrypt the encrypted password using the `KMS SDK` client and prints in console the operation response.
+    > This command passes the `appuser` and the **KMS** key id as arguments to the python script.
+The script then retrieves the encrypted password from the `demo-kms` DynamoDB table using the `GetItem` method of the SDK, passing the `appuser` Partition key.
+After the API responds, the script decrypts the encrypted password using the `KMS SDK` client and prints in the stdout the operation response.

 ### Highlight